alphagov/government-service-design-manual/service-manual/user-centred-design/resources/patterns/email-confirmation-loop.md

 For blocking loops this should be the only page the user sees if they try to sign in before activating their account.

-For non-blocking loops, if a user signs in before activating their account you should:
+For non-blocking loops, if a user signs in before activating their account, you should:

 * let them use the service
 * remind them that they need to activate their account